Skip to Content

 Raw marinated meats at Yakiniku Nurubon in Fukuoka

-Set meals at Yakiniku Nurubon start at around JPY 3,000 per person, which isn’t bad at all considering the quality and unlimited quantity of the meat.
+Set meals at Yakiniku Nurubon come with an unlimited quantity of meat.
 To order more meat, you just punch it in through an iPad and the server will bring it to your table.

 They give you two types of tare or dipping sauce, but honestly, the meat is delicious enough on its own that you barely need it.